john-mayou/john-mayou/README.md

 ---

-> I’m looking for new roles where I can make meaningful contributions and add value to a great team.
+> I’m looking for new roles where I can make meaningful contributions and add value to a great team!